 However, this was not the way Louise learned of Patsy's death.
 She had moved to Manaus, Brazil, with her children and then-intended husband.
 It was there that she found out about Patsy's death.
-(See page 11 of the glossary.)
+(See pp. 10-12 of this glossary.)